 Let’s check our run logs to see if we got our tokens printed:

 We did!
-(Yes, by the time this post publishes, the token is long expired.
-Something still felt weird to me about publishing it in full, hence the red zigzags).
+(Nota Bene: by the time this post publishes, this token has long since expired.
+Something still felt weird to me about publishing it in a legible state, so I slapped red zigzags on it.
+Security achieved ;).

 So, if we tried to fetch a project with the fully authenticated Panoptes client from the social auth utility, would that client be able to fetch it?
 Let’s find out by inserting a